JuliaOcean/AIBECS.jl/ReadMe.md

 To simulate tracers using the AIBECS, you just need to define the transport operators $\mathbf{T}$ and the net sources and sinks $\boldsymbol{G}$.
 That's pretty much the whole concept!

+## Note on maintenance and development

+Note that AIBECS is essentially in maintenance-only mode, and might remain so for a little while.
+Although it works (the software has been published and has been used in publications), I consider AIBECS still in development, with a bunch of features and fixes that are currently missing, but I do not have enough time to work on it unfortunately.
+Please get in touch if you have some bandwidth and/or funding and are interested in collaborating or developing AIBECS!

 ## References

 If you use this package, please cite it.